VolumezTech/volumez/bicep/readme.md

-# Deploy Volumez demo to Azure
+# Volumez demo on Azure with bicep/arm

-This repo demonstrates 2 deployment scenarios for your volumez environment on Azure:
+This demonstrates 2 deployment scenarios for your volumez environment on Azure:

-- Simple resourcegroup deployment with pre configured network and vms
+- Standard resourcegroup deployment with pre configured network and vms
 - Customized resourcegroup deployment where you can choose your vm size and choose an existing vnet and subnet.

-This demo uses Bicep modules from the [Azure Verified Modules](https://github.com/Azure/bicep-registry-modules) github repo.
+This uses Bicep modules from the [Azure Verified Modules](https://github.com/Azure/bicep-registry-modules) github repo.

 **Pre requisites**
-- an Account with volumez; you need this to get your Tenant token
+- an Account with volumez, register [here](https://signup.volumez.com/); you need this to get your Tenant token
 - a valid Azure subscription
 - a valid user account/ service principal for your Azure subscription  with contributor permissions on the existing resourcegroups